azurecitadel/azurecitadel/content/vm/bastion.md

 1. RDP

-    Run the command you copied earlier.
-You will then be prompted to re-authenticate using your AAD credentials to access the desktop.
+    Run the `az network bastion rdp` command you copied earlier.
+You'll be prompted to re-authenticate using your AAD credentials before you can access the desktop.

     ![authenticate](../images/authenticate.png)